inet-framework/inet/doc/src/users-guide/ch-tsn.rst

 In order to implement node failure (e.g. master clock) and link failure (e.g. between gPTP bridges) protection, multiple time synchronization domains are required.
-These time domains operate independently of each other and it's up to the clock user modules of each network node to decide which clock they are using.
+These time domains operate independently of each other, and it's up to the clock user modules of each network node to decide which clock they are using.
 Typically, they use the active clock of the :ned:`MultiClock`, and there has to be some means of changing the active clocks when failover happens.
 The following